womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 ![Compile contract](https://user-images.githubusercontent.com/15346823/179375260-7b7fc34d-19e5-44f1-b549-c78c828c8085.png)

-Move to the 4th icon from the top and select the Javascript VM from the dropdown in the `environment` selection.
+Move to the 4th icon from the top and select the Remix VM from the dropdown in the `environment` selection.
 This will give you some fake ether to be able to deploy and test your contract.

 >Note: [Remix has renamed this to be Remix VM](https://remix-ide.readthedocs.io/en/latest/run.html) - you will no longer see the Javascript VM as an option.
 Select the Remix VM!